 Low-Income Home Energy Assistance (LIHEAP)

-MONTGOMERY – Thousands of items, including a semi-truck, forklifts, four-wheelers, office equipment, tools and cookware, will be up for bid starting this Saturday in the latest online state surplus property auction.
-The Surplus Property Division of the Alabama Department of Economic and Community Affairs will hold the auction from 7:30 a.m.
-Saturday, Nov.
-1, until […]
+MONTGOMERY – A wide array of items from trucks, boats and bicycles to electronics, fitness equipment and office furniture will be up for bid starting this Saturday in the latest online state surplus property auction.
+The Surplus Property Division of the Alabama Department of Economic and Community Affairs will hold the auction from 8 a.m. […]

 Kenneth W. Boswell, Director